echaostemple/echaostemple.github.io/_posts/2022-03-22-welcome-to-jekyll.markdown

 quimzy()
 ````
-I found myself thinking about a lot of things, so why not tell some of them to the world.
+I've found myself thinking about a lot of things, so why not tell some of them to the world.

-Some would say that i am the founder of <a href="https://github.com/Quirk-io/">Quirk.io</a>
+You can find the stuff i've built on <a href="https://github.com/Quimzy"> my Github </a>

 I am also a noob scientist, interested in Math, AI & the future.